Bioconductor/bioconductor_salt/README.md

     sudo env HOMEBREW_PREFIX=/opt/homebrew salt-call --local state.highstate

-### BBS-like Machine
+## Standalone Machine with BBS dependencies

-If `machine_type = 'standalone'` in `pillar/custom/init.sls`, the machine will
-be configured with the dependencies needed for the build system but without the set up necessary to perform the official builds.
+If `machine_type` equals `standalone` in `pillar/custom/init.sls`, the machine will be configured with the dependencies needed for the build system but without the set up necessary to perform the official builds.
 A standalone build might be sufficient for testing `R CMD INSTALL` `build` or `check`.
 It will also reduce the time necessary for configuration.